Azure/azure-powershell/src/ResourceManager/SiteRecovery/Commands.SiteRecovery/help/Get-AzureRmSiteRecoveryProtectionContainer.md

 ```

 ### -FriendlyName
-Specifies the friendly name of the protection container.
+A string specifying the friendly name of the protection container.

 ```yaml
 Type: String